Mrs. Sotelo

 Message

 Some children do have a harder time mastering a new language.
 To that end I do provide many opportunities for extra credit each quarter.
-If the children go onto the St. Theresa Catholic School Website, they will find the Staff page.
-On the Staff Page, they will find my sub-site, Mrs. Sotelo.
-Room 15.
-Once there, the students will find lots of Quia games which they can play to increase their fluency and improve their general knowledge of Spanish.
-In addition, each student may play up to eight different Quia game topics per grading quarter for bonus points.
+If the children go onto the St. Theresa Catholic School Website, they will find the Faculty page.
+On the Faculty Page, they will find my sub-site, Mrs. Sotelo Room 15.
+At the bottom of the first page of my web page, they will find a note which asks them to "Click here" to be able to get to my second page where the students will find several Quia games which they can play to increase their fluency and improve their general knowledge of Spanish.
+The second page has over 50 Quia games to play.
+Each student may play up to eight DIFFERENT Quia game topics per grading quarter for bonus points.
 Each of the eight Quia games can count for up to 25 bonus points.
 I also, periodically throughout the quarter, assign extra homework assignments, memorization of Spanish prayers or special projects which can be completed for extra credit.

 Classes